Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Why was this created?

-Optimizely did not want to continue using IHandler because native async support was impossible and performance profiling was difficult due to its use of call chaining.
+Optimizely did not want to continue using IHandler because Optimizely couod not implement native async support, and Optimizely found performance profiling difficult due to its use of call chaining.
 Every step counted the combined processing time of every following step, increasing the effort required to identify the origin of performance problems.

 IPipeline did not have the chaining problem of IHandler, but it was incompatible with async code.
-Introduction of the intermediate workspace type is useful for the future but is not currently used.
+Optimizely introduced the intermediate workspace type for future use, but it is not currently used.

 Can we use async code now?

-The constraints around async are in place due to embedded dependencies on legacy code.
-Optimizely has observed that in .NET framework builds of Configured Commerce, attempting to use native async code (the C# async/await keywords) can cause legacy objects like IUnitOfWork to be lost in legacy code called later in the same overall request.
+Embedded dependencies on legacy code impose constraints around async.
+Optimizely has observed that in .NET framework builds of Configured Commerce, attempting to use native async code (the C# async/await keywords) can cause legacy code to lose objects like IUnitOfWork later in the same overall request.

 The cart touches nearly all functionality of Configured Commerce.
 Enabling native async requires a rewrite of the code, which Optimizely does not currently have the time to do.
 As a consequence, all base async code still forces it to run synchronously by attaching .GetAwaiter().GetResult() to the async method and returning Task.CompletedTask instead of using a native async function.